tim-schneider/nexus-ansible-collection/roles/config_api/README.md

 ```

 #### Anonymous Access
 A note on setting the `nexus_anonymous_access` variable.
 This variable is backwards compatible with the `nexus_anonymous_access` variable used in the nexus_oss role.
 Meaning you don't have to change this value to make it work.
-However, when enabling anonymous access through the API, Nexus expects an username and realm to be provied as well.
+However, when enabling anonymous access through the API, Nexus expects an username and realm to be provided as well.
 By default this will be the **anonymous** user and the **NexusAuthorizingRealm**.
 If you want to change this, provide these options as following:

 ```yaml